charexx133/charexx133/readme.md

 - 😄 My name is: Ratchanon Rodtaeng
 - ⚡ Student id: 63365328
 - 🔭 I'm currently studying on Faculty of Engineering.
+- 👨‍💻 I'm interested in being a Game Developer.
+- 👍 I'm good at Computer Mathematics and interested in Theory of Computation.

 ## Developer Tech